amrehab-98/Topology_API/README.md

 I used Maven to build the project.

 ## Unit Testing
-unit testing was done using JUnit
+Unit testing was done using JUnit.

 ![test results](./imgs/test_results.jpg)

 ## Static Code Analysis